Saturday, October 26, 2024

 Friday, February 2, 2024

-Nigel Slater's Really Good Ragu
+Really Good Ragu

 I have been making Marcella Hazan's iconic Bolognese sauce for years, and it is, I believe, authentic.
 I have even used it to stuff inside my grandmother's crespelle, turning it into canneloni.
 But as delicious as it is, it is not very saucy, and sometimes something saucy with an umami depth of flavor is exactly what I'm looking for.
+And that ragu is what I found in The Kitchen Diaries by Nigel Slater.
+(If you haven't discovered Nigel Slater yet, I think Appetite would be a good place to start.)

 Because I want this to be saucy, I have increased the amount of tomatoes, originally 1 cup to a 400g can of Italian tomatoes, and decreased the amount of meat, from 1 pound to 1/2 pound.
-I order pancetta from Heritage Foods, and use 3 ounces for this recipe.
+I order pancetta from Heritage Foods, and use the recommended 3 ounces for this recipe.

 I have been led to believe no self-respecting Italian would even think about serving Bolognese sauce over spaghetti.
 But English people do, Nigel Slater does, and now sometimes so do I. But this sauce is especially good on rigatoni - or maybe even better mezzi rigatoni - because it snuggles inside the tubes.